MEGA Accounting & Auditing Conference

 This session is available to registrants only.

-- Update on Standards for Reviews, Compilations, and Financial Statement Preparation Engagements
+- Update on Standards for Reviews, Compilations, and Financial Statement Preparation Engagements (Accounting Track)

 Kenneth Heaslip, MS, MBA, CPA, CGMA - Managing Member/Group Discussion Leader at Kenn Heaslip Seminars, LLC

 In this session, participants will hear from an Associate Director with the AICPA’s Audit & Attest Standards Team who also serves as the staff liaison to the Accounting and Review Services Committee (ARSC), the standards setting committee for non-audit financial statement engagements.
 Participants will also hear from a practitioner in current practice providing real world advice and best practices with respect to reviews, compilations, and financial statement preparation engagements.
 The session will include a discussion of the nature of a review engagement and the fundamental differences between a review and an audit.
-Also included will be the impact of the quality management standards on non-audit financial statement services and the applicability of AR-C section 70 for financial statement preparation engagements.
+Also included will be the impact of the quality management standards on non-audit financial statement services and the clarified applicability of AR-C section 70 pursuant to SSARS No. 27 for financial statement preparation engagements.

 This session is available to registrants only.